SplitScreen-Me/splitscreenme-www/docs/protoinput.md

 ### Hooks

 You should use the Proto GUI to enable/disable hooks at runtime until you get input working.
-Once you have, you should add the corresponding lines to your script.
+Once you have, you should add the corresponding lines to your handler.
 You should also do the same for messages filters and the other settings.

 | Hook                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 |---------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|